johnwarden/httperror/README.md

 ## Advantages to Returning Errors over Handling Them Directly

 - more idiomatic Go
-- reduce risk of "naked returns" as described by Preslav Rachev's in [I Don't Like Go's Default HTTP Hanlers](https://preslav.me/2022/08/09/i-dont-like-golang-default-http-handlers/)
+- reduce risk of "naked returns" as described by Preslav Rachev's in [I Don't Like Go's Default HTTP Handlers](https://preslav.me/2022/08/09/i-dont-like-golang-default-http-handlers/)
 - middleware can inspect errors, extract status codes, add context, and appropriately log and handle errors

+This package is built based on the philosophy that HTTP frameworks are not needed in Go: the [net/http](https://pkg.go.dev/net/http) package, and the various router, middleware, and templating libraries that that are compatible with it, are sufficient.
+However, the lack of an error return value in the signature of standard http handler functions is perhaps a small design flaw in the http package.
+This package addresses this without tying you to a framework: [httperror.Handler](https://pkg.go.dev/github.com/johnwarden/httperror#Handler) **is** an [http.Handler](https://pkg.go.dev/net/http#Handler).
+You can [apply standard http Handler](/#applying-standard-middleware) middleware to it.
+And your handler functions look exactly as they would look if [net/http](https://pkg.go.dev/net/http) had been designed differently.

 ## Custom Error Handlers